EricZinda/Perplexity/backlog.md

 - Implement all alternatives of "no"
     - implement: that's all for now
     - USER: thats it.

+- "for the moment" should be ignored
+    - also "at the moment"

 - I don't know the words: hamburger
     - Use chatgpt to give a better error